 - Maintaining cordial relationships is essential in the Philippines.
 Keep your comments as positive as possible, because negativity can inadvertently cause "loss of face",

-- It’s best not to be too direct when communicating with Filipinos.
-They will usually be more receptive to a rather indirect approach.
+- It’s best not to be too direct when communicating.
+Most locals will usually be more receptive to a rather indirect approach.

 - English is the language of most business transactions and nearly all government bodies in the Philippines.

-- Business travelers are expected to be on time for all appointments, and although the Filipinos may not always arrive exactly on time, you probably won't be subjected to an overly long wait.
+- Business travelers are expected to be on time for all appointments, and although they may not always arrive exactly on time, you probably won't be subjected to an overly long wait.